-Our Sustainable Official Community Plan includes policies of encouraging a mix of housing types and tenures, plus ensuring an adequate supply of affordable, rental, and special needs housing.
-The Powell River Region Community Social Plan puts these policies into action with the goal of everyone living in the Powell River region having stable housing by 2020.
+The City of Powell River Sustainable Official Community Plan includes policies of encouraging a mix of housing types and tenures, plus ensuring an adequate supply of affordable, rental, and physically accessible housing.

 Over the last few years, the cost of housing has risen dramatically for homeowners and renters, the vacancy rate has become tighter, and income supports have not kept up.
 As a result, members of our community are at risk of or are already experiencing homelessness.

-To promote the supply of more (and more affordable ) market housing, the City has recently:
+To promote the supply of more (and more affordable) homes for purchase, the City has recently:

 Drafted regulations to manage short-term rentals.